Skip to content

 IsLatestVersion

-A utility that handles the logic of comparing the CurrentVersion (compiled into the binary) against the latest GitHub release.
-It handles edge cases like "future" versions or development builds.
+A method on SelfUpdater that compares the CurrentVersion (compiled into the binary via ldflags) against the latest GitHub release.
+It handles edge cases like future versions and development builds using pkg/version.CompareVersions and IsDevelopment detection.

 Testability via Abstraction